Geography of Toronto: Topography

 Toronto has numerous hills and valleys that were carved out during the last Ice Age.
 The ravines are largely undeveloped, primarily as the result of Hurricane Hazel in 1954 and subsequent laws prohibiting development on the floodplains.

 A significant topographical feature is the old shoreline of the Glacial Lake Iroquois, known as the Iroquois Plain.
 The plain consists mostly of sand deposits and eroded shale and gently slopes about 3–4 km north from Lake Ontario.
 Davenport Road mostly runs along the bottom of the old shoreline between Dupont Street to the east and Symington Avenue.
 The Iroquois Plain joins Lake Ontario at the Scarborough Bluffs where erosion and the currents of Lake Ontario have carried sand deposits into Toronto Harbour to form the Toronto Islands.
 Above the Iroquois Plain, the topography includes two features: the South Slope and the Peel Plain.
 The South Slope is the southern part of an interlobular moraine the Oak Ridges Moraine.
 The South Slope has a gentle slope as well and experiences relatively high runoff as water infiltration is relatively low.
 The Peel Plain is mostly clay and generally flatter than the South Slope.
 Water infiltration is also low.
 Historically, the Peel Plain and South Slope were considered to be high-quality agricultural lands, unlike the Iroquois Plain, which is very sandy.
 These areas are now heavily urbanized.

 Both Dufferin Street and Caledonia Road between Davenport Road and Eglinton Avenue, in the York district, run across numerous steep hills and valleys and the neighbourhood in this area is named Fairbank.
 Fairbank and Silverthorn to the west have often been compared with the many hills that make up San Francisco.
 However, parts of the hills and valleys are slightly levelled for GO Transit's Barrie line that runs through this area.

 Vaughan Road runs parallel to the buried Castle Frank Brook to the northeast.

+Line 5 Eglinton's Avenue station is the deepest station in the Toronto subway system as it is under a hill at 32 m below the surface.

 The Don River is categorized as an underfit river, given that the river in its current state is too small for its much wider and deeper valley.
 The same is true for the Humber River, the Rouge River, and the various smaller waterways of Toronto.

 Grenadier Pond at the western edge of High Park is the largest body of water fully within Toronto's city limits.
 During the winter, it becomes a natural skating rink.
 The ancient underground Laurentian River System has its mouth under High Park.
 Spring Road on the eastern side of High Park follows this underground river.